 You can also see how quickly you can get out of debt based on making regular payments or adding a little bit of extra each month.

 I loved using this spreadsheet.
 It really helped me focus my efforts and gave me a clear timeline on when I would have certain debts paid off.
-I know not everyone is an Excel geek like me, so if you have questions on how the spreadsheet works comment below or email me and I’ll walk you through the process.
+I know not everyone is an Excel geek like me, so I created a quick tutorial video.

 I loved being able to test out various financial scenarios and figure out what would work best for us.

 Ultimately I decided that the debt snowball was the best payment method for us.

 The debt snowball works just like it sounds.

 - Start by listing your debts smallest to largest.